Table of Contents

 -

-Data Scientist with Python Track (Paid) A structured learning path that covers Python programming, data manipulation, and machine learning.
+Data Scientist with Python Track (Paid) is a structured teaching path that covers python programming, data manipulation and machine learning.

 -

-SQL Fundamentals (Paid) This course focuses on SQL for data science and is ideal for those starting with databases.
+SQL Fundamentals (Paid) This course focuses on SQL for data science and is ideal for people starting from the database.

 Ready to take your data science skills to the next level?
 Sign up for a free demo today!